HorsesAss.Org

 Drinking Liberally — Seattle

-We meet this and every Tuesday at the Roanoke Park Place Tavern, 2409 10th Ave E, Seattle.
-The starting time is 8:00 pm, but some folks show up before that for dinner and east coast returns.
+We meet every Tuesday at the Roanoke Park Place Tavern, 2409 10th Ave E, Seattle.
+The starting time is 8:00 pm, but some folks show up before that for dinner.

 Can’t make it to Seattle?
-Check out another Washington state DL over the next week.
-They’re everywhere!
-The Tri-Cities chapter also meets this and every Tuesday night.
-On Wednesday, the Bellingham and Burien chapters meet.
-And on Thursday, the Woodinville chapter meets.
+Check out another Washington state chapter of Drinking Liberally over the next week.
+The Tri-Cities, Vancouver, WA, and Redmond chapters also meet on Tuesday.
+On Wednesday, the Bellingham chapter meets.
+And the Bremerton chapter meets on Thursday.

-With 207 chapters of Living Liberally, including eighteen in Washington state, four in Oregon, and three more in Idaho, chances are excellent there’s a chapter meeting somewhere near you.
+With 201 chapters of Living Liberally, including eighteen in Washington state, three in Oregon and three in Idaho, chances are excellent there’s a chapter meeting somewhere near you.

 Share: